galaxyproject/training-material/topics/introduction/tutorials/data-manipulation-olympics/tutorial.md

 >    > > ### {% icon solution %} Answer
 >    > >
 >    > > 1.
 Since Galaxy now no longer know that this is a tabular file with rows and columns,
->    > > it displays the data as-is, no longer hiding the commas.
+>    > > it displays the data as-is, no longer hiding any commas.
 >    > >
 >    > > 2.
 The file itself did not change, only the metadata.
 We simply told Galaxy that this file is not a `csv` file, but just a file containing text.
 >    > >